Jared-Glenn/Skipwatch/README.md

 - Keep track of schedules so passengers don't choose to take a wagon or train instead.
 - That would be an enormous cast, though, right?
 How many towns are we thinking?
 10?
 20?
 50?
 - Make a basic map over a travelable region.
+- Something big but simple like Rimworld, or a number of more detailed smaller maps.
+- It would be neat if there were places in the wilds you're never told to go, but which you can find by treking into the forest on your own.

 ### Controlling the Skipwatch
 - Minigames?